 Hey Y’all,

-Happy Monday ~ Hope you were able to enjoy this beautiful weather!
-Sunshine is just good for my spirits.
 We posted a cute cartoon on our Facebook page over the weekend and it got me thinking about my Home Ec classes and what we learned.
 So I did a little blog research while soaking up the sunny day and found some interesting tips to share about the expectations of 1950's housewives and for some really cute ones, Pinterest has even more.
 I assure you, I have rarely cooked or cleaned in heels and pearls.
+2. Prepare yourself.
+Take 15 minutes to rest so that you will be refreshed when he arrives.
+Touch up your makeup, put a ribbon in your hair and be fresh looking ...
+His boring day may need a lift.

 3. Clear away the clutter.
 Make one last trip through the house just before your husband arrives, gathering up books, toys, papers, etc. ...
 Your husband will feel he has reached a haven of rest and order.